-I am an Assistant Professor of Politics at Lake Forest College in the United States of America; before joining the college, I was a lecturer at the Institute of Political Science at Leiden University, the Netherlands, where I also received my Ph.D.
-I am a researcher in comparative politics working on representation (substantive and descriptive) with Latin America as my regional focus.
-I deploy a broad set of methodological tools in my work, chiefly qualitative methods (e.g., interviews, participant observation, and discourse analysis).
+I am an Assistant Professor of Comparative Politics at Leiden University.
+Before taking this position, I was an Assistant Professor of Politics and International Relations at Lake Forest College (Illinois, USA).
+I received my Ph.D. from Leiden University in 2021.
+I am a researcher in comparative politics working on political institutions and representation with Latin America as my regional focus.
+My research and teaching lie at the intersection of representation, identity, ethnicity, and institutions.
+I deploy a broad set of methodological tools in my work, chiefly qualitative methods (e.g., interviews, participant observation, and discourse analysis), which I combine with various other methodologies, including natural language processing, network analysis, and experimental methods.

-I specialize in teaching qualitative methods at the graduate level, introductory and mid-level seminars on Introduction to Comparative Politics, Women’s representation, and Latin American Politics, and advanced level seminars on political parties and democracy with a regional focus in Latin America.
+I specialize in teaching qualitative methods at the graduate level, introductory and mid-level seminars on Comparative Politics, Women’s Representation, and Latin American Politics, and advanced-level seminars on women’s representation and political parties and democracy with a regional focus in Latin America.
 My work is entirely bilingual: I research, write, and teach in English and Spanish.

 PhD in Political Science, 2021